-Grayson College Public Safety Services is now offering online Parking Permit registration.
+Grayson College Public Safety Services offers online parking permit registration.
 To access the online Parking Permit registration, visit the Grayson College website and click on the Campus Safety link located at the bottom of the page.
-You will need your contact information, vehicle make and model as well as the license plate.
-Additional permits are \$5.
+Contact information, vehicle make and model as well as the license plate is needed to secure a parking permit.
+Additional permits are available for purchase at a reduced rate.

-Important: After registering online, you will still need to come to the Police Department to pick up your parking permit.
-Permits are issued on both the Main and South Campuses.
+After registering online, students must visit the Campus Police Department to pick up a parking permit.
+Permits are issued on both campuses.

-11.3 PUBLICATIONS AND MEDIA RELATIONS POLICY
+11.3 PUBLICATIONS & MEDIA RELATIONS

 Grayson College has an obligation to keep the public fully informed and to practice open disclosure.
 At the same time, news releases and public interviews must be handled in a thoughtful manner to assure the accuracy and appropriateness of statements released to the public.
-Employees and student groups should contact the Director of Marketing and Public Information in advance regarding any media coverage which mentions the College.
+Employees and student groups should contact the Director of Marketing and Communication in advance regarding any media coverage which mentions the College.

-Materials published and distributed by the College to students and the general public generally fall into one of the following six categories: Policy, Procedural, Promotional/Informational, Cultural, Paid Advertising, and Student Publications.
+Materials published and distributed by the College to students and the general public generally fall into one of the following six categories: Policy, Procedural, Promotional/Informational, Cultural, Paid Advertising and Student Publications.